superlinked/VectorHub/docs/articles/semantic_chunking.md

     return torch.sum(token_embeddings * input_mask_expanded, 1) / torch.clamp(input_mask_expanded.sum(1), min=1e-9)
 ```

+Now that we've split the text into sentences, calculated similarity, and generated embeddings, we turn to **chunking**.

-The next function is where chunking is done.
-After calculating cosine distances, this function determines a threshold for identifying breakpoints. **breakpoint_percentile_threshold** is used as an input to calculate **breakpoint_distance_threshold**, which is the actual distance value we'll use to determine breakpoints.
-It finds indices where distances exceed this threshold, indicating potential chunk boundaries.
-The code then iterates through these indices, creating chunks by joining sentences between breakpoints.
-Finally, it handles any remaining sentences after the last breakpoint, ensuring all text is included in the chunks.
+Our chunking function determines a `breakpoint_distance_threshold` - based on cosine distance - for identifying breakpoints.
+We use `breakpoint_percentile_threshold` to identify indices where cosine distances exceed the 80th percentile.
+Sentences with distances exceeding the threshold are considered chunk boundaries. `chunk_text` then creates chunks by joining sentences between breakpoints.
+Any sentences in the text remaining after the last identified breakpoint are clustered into a final chunk.

 ```python
 def chunk_text(text):